-Targeting ads so they show to the right customers is an essential part of a successful advertising campaign.
-You might have designed the perfect ad to attract your customers to your business, but unless you show it to the right people at the right time, your ad alone won't help you reach your goal.
+Targeting ads is an essential part of a successful advertising campaign.
+You may have designed the perfect ad, but you'll need to show it to the right people at the right time to better reach your goal.
 AdWords offers different ways of targeting your ads.

 Before you begin

 - Demographics: Target your ads based on how well your products and services trend with users in certain locations, ages, genders, and device types.

 - Affinity: Advertisers with TV campaigns can extend a campaign online and reach an audience using Google Search or the Display Network.

 - In-market: Show ads to users who have been searching for products and services like yours.
 These users may be looking to make a purchase, or have previously made a purchase and could still be interested enough to interact with your ads.

 - Custom intent: Choose words or phrases related to the people that are most likely to engage with your site and make purchases by using "custom intent audiences."
 In addition to keywords, custom intent audiences lets you add URLs for websites, apps, or YouTube content related to your audience's interests.

 - Similar audiences: Expand your audience by targeting users with interests related to the users in your remarketing lists.
 These users aren't searching for your products or services directly, but their related interests may lead them to interacting with your ads.